-Livestream Enterprise customers can make advertising revenue by integrating their Livestream account with Google Doubleclick for Publishers (DFP), which serves pre-roll advertisements on the Livestream player on both live and on-demand content.
+Livestream Enterprise customers can make advertising revenue by integrating their Livestream account with Google Ad Manager (formerly known as DoubleClick for Publishers, or DFP) on the Livestream player on both live and on-demand content.

 Here is a live player serving a pre-roll ad; notice the Ad countdown in the bottom left corner and the Skip Ad option in the bottom right corner.